 4.5.
 Rational parameters for the rational sextic.
-The quotient of H by the hyperelliptic involution (H{ι}) defines a correspondence between the x coordinates of E_1 and E_2 , represented by Weierstrass equations by the choice of the origin point.
+The quotient of H by the hyperelliptic involution (H{ι}) defines a correspondence between the u coordinates of E_1 and E_2 , represented by Weierstrass equations by the choice of the origin point.

 As described earlier, its singularities can be resolved by a sequence of linear transformations and quadratic birational transformations to a plane conic, which is parameterised by rational functions by projection from any rational point.
+This is where the ramification locus of $H \to E_i$ can be used.